 Course Syllabus Guidelines

-All syllabi at FGCU must include the following items:
+All syllabi at FGCU must include the following items.
+Using the Simple Syllabus templates will ensure each syllabus meets FGCU guidelines and expectations.

 1. Course number, course reference number (CRN), and course title